bouwe77/bouwe77.github.io/content/blog/composition-with-currying/composition-with-currying.md

 );
 ```

 What I am doing here is combining function calls by nesting them.
-This is not the composition I am looking for.
+This is not composition.

 ### Composition by piping